Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 See how name got assigned to `this` in the Dog function?

-The Dog function is the constructor for our class.
+The Dog function is the constructor for your class.

 <!-- > -->